 Please do not travel to Hungary on a Schengen visa or a Schengen residence permit issued by another Schengen country, in the expectation that you can change your visa status while in Hungary.
 If you do this, you will have to return to your home country to apply for a long-term visa, a process which can take between six to ten weeks.

-If you require a visa, please book a visa appointment for a date that is not later than June 15, 2020.
-Failing this, we will not be able to help you arrive at CEU by August 31, 2020 and then obtain a Hungarian residence permit in time.
+If you require a visa, please book a visa appointment as soon as the relevant Hungarian consulate reopens.
+Failing this, we will not be able to help you arrive at CEU by September 7, 2020 and then obtain a Hungarian residence permit in time.

 While waiting for the confirmation of acceptance from CEU to arrive, make sure to compile all necessary documents listed on the relevant consular website.